Introduction

 are to be stored; however, consider using some commercially bottled,

-ozonated, drinking water (see Water Purity above) as a rinse
+ozonated, drinking water (see Water Purity above) as a

 fermentation.